HarleyC0/Frontend-Roadmap/html-practices/Form/README.md

 `<datalist>` : Specifies a list of pre-defined options for an *input* element

+`<select>` : Used to create a drop-down list, define the available options in the drop-down list

 `<option>` : Define an option in a selet list

 `<button>` : Defines a clickable button